 I have found a few different ways online for you on how to make a bookshelf that looks like a dollhouse, so let’s dive straight into things!

-1. You can make a wooden dollhouse in a bookcase from scratch
+1. You can make a wooden dollhouse bookcase from scratch

 In the video below, made by Charleston Crafted, you can see how you can create a DIY dollhouse bookcase from scratch.